Broncos–Steelers rivalry

-The Broncos–Steelers rivalry is a National Football League (NFL) rivalry between the Denver Broncos and the Pittsburgh Steelers.
+The Broncos–Steelers rivalry is a National Football League (NFL) rivalry between the Denver Broncos and Pittsburgh Steelers.

 The rivalry stemmed from the eight playoff matchups between the two teams, some of which featured upset victories.
 Of the eight meetings, six resulted in the winner eventually advancing to the Super Bowl.
+Denver is one of four teams in the AFC with an overall winning record against Pittsburgh (the other three are the Jacksonville Jaguars, New England Patriots, and Las Vegas Raiders).

+The Broncos lead the overall series, 20–14–1.
+The two teams have met eight times in the playoffs, with the Broncos holding a 5–3 record.

 History

 1970s: Steel Curtain vs. Orange Crush

 Despite winning six Super Bowl championships compared to the Broncos' three, the Steelers have generally fared worse against the Broncos in their history, losing 20 of 33 matchups with one tie, including a 3–5 playoff record.
 The Broncos are currently one of four teams to have a winning record against the Steelers, along with the Jacksonville Jaguars, Las Vegas Raiders and New England Patriots.

 The two teams first met in the playoffs during the 1977 Divisional Round.
 In Denver's NFL playoff debut, they defeated the Steelers 34–21 as quarterback Craig Morton scored two touchdowns against Pittsburgh's fabled Steel Curtain defense.
 On the other hand, Denver's Orange Crush Defense forced three interceptions against Terry Bradshaw.
 An immediate rematch then took place in the 1978 Divisional Round.
 Thanks to six Pittsburgh sacks and Bradshaw's two-touchdown and 272-yard performance, the Steelers defeated the Broncos 33–10.
 In both instances, the winner eventually faced the Dallas Cowboys in the Super Bowl, with the Broncos losing Super Bowl XII and the Steelers winning Super Bowl XIII.